ibm-cloud-docs/ContinuousDelivery/tekton_deploy_var.md

 ::slsa-provenance-statement::{"materials":[{"uri":"https://registry.npmjs.org/@babel/code-frame/-/code-frame-7.18.6.tgz","digest":{"sha512":"TDCmlK5eOvH+eH7cdAFlNXeVJqWIQ7gW9tY1GJIpUtFb6CmjVyq2VM3u71bOyR8CRihcCgMUYoDNyLXao3+70Q=="}}]}
 ```

-The `slsa-provenance-statement` workflow command is defined as `::slsa-provenance-statement::` followed by a JSON format that defines a `subject` and `materials`. `Subject` is mandatory, if there is no subject, no SLSA document is created. `Materials` is optional and corresponds to external resources that are used to produce the artifacts.
+The `slsa-provenance-statement` workflow command is defined as `::slsa-provenance-statement::` followed by a JSON format that defines a `subject` and `materials`. `Subject` is mandatory and no SLSA document is created without a `subject`. `Materials` is optional and corresponds to external resources that are used to produce the artifacts.
-{ :note}
+{: tip}

-For more information on the SLSA level 1 provenance field definitions, see the [SLSA website](https://slsa.dev/provenance/v0.1#fields).
+For more information about the SLSA level 1 provenance field definitions, see the [SLSA website](https://slsa.dev/provenance/v0.1#fields){: external}.

 ### Retrieving the provenance document after a run
 {: #tekton_slsa_provenance_retrieve}